6poiint9/offsec-dots/README.md

    ```sh
    sudo gvm-stop
    ```
+# Get Burp Suite
+1) Go to https://portswigger.net/burp/releases/ and download it
+2) Run the install script

 # Neovim (with Nvchad) setup
 Once the bootsrap.sh script is done running, and the files have been linked with stow.